Deep Learning for Genomics: A Concise Overview: Genomic Applications

 \subsubsection{Protein Secondary Structure}

-Protein secondary structure refers to the 3D form of local segments of proteins, which is informative for studying protein structure, function as well as evolution.
-The protein SS is traditionally subdivided into 3 states \citep{3state1951pauling}, or alternatively, 8 fine-grained states by DSSP algorithm \citep{8state1983kabsch}.
-To evaluate the model performance for aforementioned 3-state or 8-state prediction, Q3 or Q8 accuracy are always calculated, which represents the percentage of correctly predicted secondary conformation of amino acid residues.
+\lx{Protein Secondary Structure (SS) refers to the local spatial structure formed by interaction between nearby stretches of a polypeptide chain.
+The protein SS encodes information for predicting biophysical properties of amino acid residues, higher-level protein structure (e.g., tertiary structure), protein function and evolution.
+It is traditionally described by either a 3-state model \citep{3state1951pauling}, or an 8-state model by DSSP algorithm \citep{8state1983kabsch}.
+The former labels each residue to be in one of three states: Helix, Strand, or Coil; while the 8-state model expands to eight different states for a more fine-grained description of the spatial environment and chemical bonding of each amino acid.
+Q3 and Q8 accuracies are the widely adopted metrics to evaluate any model performance, which represents the percentage of correctly predicted secondary conformation of amino acid residues.
 An alternative measure for 3-state prediction is the segment of overlap (SOV) score \citep{SOV1999zemla}.
-The resonable goal of SS prediction is suggested by \cite{rost1994redefining} as a Q3 accuracy above 85\%.
+The reasonable goal of SS prediction is suggested by \citet{rost1994redefining} as a Q3 accuracy above 85\%}